The Leaders We Deserved: Background and contents

 Felzenberg's broad motivation for the book came from his interest in American presidents and his intent "not to fix their reputations in concrete, but to provoke discussion."

 Looking back at past discussions over the various American presidents and historical rankings later made of them, the author argues that the academic process has fallen victim to certain negative trends, and he stresses that the analysis must not only attempt to evaluate individuals based on broad assessments of their performance but on a composite approach looking at different leadership categories.
 These, in Felzenberg's opinion, should include looking at diverse factors from the performance of the U.S. economy due to presidential actions to leaders' behaviors in advancing the causes of individual liberty to intellectual competence in the administrations managed by the presidents and more.

 The author particularly lauds the achievements of Ronald Reagan's administration, labeling the statesman as one of America's top three greatest leaders for reasons such as Reagan's Cold War policies.

 In his study of American history, the author finds fault with conventional wisdom in certain areas and agrees with it in others.
 In particular, Felzenberg's assessment of Abraham Lincoln as America's greatest president is followed closely by that of George Washington as its second greatest while both Ronald Reagan and Theodore Roosevelt tie for third place.
 Dwight D. Eisenhower falls into fifth place.

 In contrast to Lincoln's placement, James Buchanan, Lincoln's immediate predecessor, occupies the dead last slot.
 Andrew Johnson, Lincoln's immediate successor, ranks next to last.
-Felzenberg chooses not to evaluate historic leaders James A. Garfield and William H. Harrison as well as then currently serving president George W. Bush.
+Felzenberg chooses not to evaluate historic leaders James A. Garfield and William Henry Harrison as well as then currently serving president George W. Bush.